 Who is a candidate for dentures?

-If you have lost – or are losing – all of your teeth, a Complete Denture is something to discuss with Dr. Gupta & Dr. Krim.
+If you have lost – or are losing – all of your teeth, a Complete Denture is something to discuss with your Ultima Dental Wellness team.
 If some of your teeth remain and are healthy, a partial denture may be your way to a great smile.

 This procedure should be thoroughly discussed with your dentist as there are several personal and medical factors to be taken into consideration.
-Instead, you may be a candidate for dental bridges and dental implants as optional procedures.
+If you are not a good candidate for dentures, you may be a candidate for dental bridges and dental implants as optional procedures.

 What is a Partial Denture?

-Dentures definitely provide a great smile with a very natural appearance.
-They’re made of very durable materials and last very long when properly taken care of.
-Typically dentures last from five to ten years.
-They also correct several problems, from speech problems to chewing, for many patients.
+Dentures provide a great smile with a very natural appearance.
+They are made of durable materials and last a considerably long time when properly taken care of.
+Typically, dentures last from five to ten years.
+They can correct several problems, from speech problems to chewing.

-There’s no doubt that dentures take a little getting used to.
+There is no doubt that dentures take a little getting used to.
 There is maintenance involved, and initial speech issues to overcome (these are temporary and last only a couple of days).
-Mouth irritation or sores may occur, but are usually caused by poor dental hygiene, and not removing your dentures when needed.
+Mouth irritation or sores may occur but are usually caused by poor dental hygiene and not removing your dentures when needed.
 It is common that your mouth changes over the life of your dentures, so even though they last long, they may need to be replaced to achieve a better fit before they are worn out.
 With a denture, a person typically chews at only 15-23% efficiency compared to a person chewing with their natural teeth.
-In the case of a full upper denture, the upper palate is covered which can reduce taste of foods you’re chewing.
+In the case of a full upper denture, the upper palate is covered, which can reduce the taste of foods you are chewing.

 An impression (mold) of your gums will be taken and used as a model to fabricate your dentures to fit the contours of your mouth exactly.
 A dental technician will make your dentures to our exact specifications.
 After your final dentures are fabricated, they will be placed in your mouth and you will be informed of their required care.